People who choose to study maths are often regarded as highly intelligent.

-Whether it's helping students with My Maths homework, maths revision GCSE, or simply introducing them to topics such as trigonometry and calculus, the types of supplemental help a maths tutor Perth can provide are endless.
+Whether it's helping students with My Maths homework, maths revision for VCE, or simply introducing them to topics such as trigonometry and calculus, the types of supplemental help a maths tutor Perth can provide are endless.

-Tutors can even coach students in test preparation by focussing on a specific exam board and working through Edexcel maths GCSE past papers, for example, to prepare them for the format of upcoming exams.
+Tutors can even coach students in test preparation by focussing on a specific exam board and working through VCAA mathematics VCE past papers in order to prepare them for the format of upcoming exams.

-Sixth form is a time of choosing which channels you want to follow.
-You may want to study three sciences and maths, or English literature, art and languages, or why not have a bit of everything and do music, physics, maths and French at A level?
+Year 10 onwards is a time of choosing which channels you want to follow.
+You may want to study three sciences and maths, or English literature, art and languages, or why not have a bit of everything and do music, physics, maths and French in year 12?

-The leap from GCSE to AS level is another big one.
+The leap from Year 11 to Year 12 is another big one.

-Many students are attracted to the the more mathematical route of studying for A levels in maths, further maths and physics, for example, since there subject all complement each other.
+Over their years at school, many students are attracted to the route of studying for VCE Mathematical Methods, further maths and physics, for example, since there subject all complement each other.

 But what if you're struggling to keep up in class?

-Having extra lessons with a private physics and maths tutor, for example, can be highly beneficial for A level students.
+Having extra exam-related lessons with a private physics or maths tutor, for example, can be highly beneficial for Year 12 VCE level students.

 Finding a Maths Tutor Near Me

-Maths lessons are a best seller in the market for one on one tutoring as pupils and parents alike recognise the importance of maths not just in a child's academic and future professional career, but also in day-to-day life.
+Maths lessons are a booming in the market of one on one tutoring, as pupils and parents alike recognise the importance of maths not just in a child's academic and future professional career, but also in day-to-day life.